Timothy Creamer

-Timothy John "T. J." Creamer (born November 15, 1959) is a NASA flight director, retired astronaut and a colonel in the United States Army.
+Timothy John Creamer (born November 15, 1959) is a NASA flight director, retired astronaut and a colonel in the United States Army.
 Creamer was born in Fort Huachuca, Arizona, but considers Upper Marlboro, Maryland, to be his hometown.
 He is married to the former Margaret E. Hammer.
 They have two children.

 Education

 Bishop McNamara High School, Forestville, Maryland, 1978.
 B.S., Chemistry, Loyola College, Baltimore, Maryland, 1982.
 M.S., Physics, Massachusetts Institute of Technology, 1992.

 Military career

 Creamer graduated from Loyola College in May 1982 with a bachelor of science degree in chemistry, and was commissioned through the ROTC program as a second lieutenant in the U.S. Army.
 He entered the U.S. Army Aviation School in December 1982 and was designated as an Army Aviator in August 1983, graduating as the Distinguished Graduate from his class.
 He was subsequently assigned to the 1st Armored Division as a section leader, platoon leader, flight operations officer, and as a personnel staff officer for the 501st Attack Helicopter Battalion.
 In 1987, he was assigned to the 82nd Airborne Division as a commander of an air cavalry troop in the 17th Cavalry Regiment, and later as the personnel officer of the 82nd Aviation Brigade.
 Following this assignment, he completed a Master of Science degree in physics at MIT in 1992, and was subsequently assigned to the Department of Physics at the United States Military Academy as an assistant professor.
 Other military schools include the Army Parachutist Course, Army Jumpmaster Course, the Combined Arms Services Staff School, and the Command and General Staff College.
 Prior to his astronaut selection in 1998, he had been working as a space operations officer, with the Army Space Command, stationed in Houston, Texas.
 He is now the Army's NASA Detachment commander.